Retiring at 65 and the Decisions You'll Need to Make

 If you have money in a retirement plan like a 401(k), you’ll need to determine if you should roll this money over to an IRA.
 It's easier to manage your retirement savings if you consolidate all your retirement accounts into one IRA account.
 If you decide to go this route, you'll need to decide what financial institution to use.
 You can also hire a financial advisor to assist you.

 IRA accounts must be maintained under separate names, so you cannot combine your retirement accounts with your spouse’s retirement accounts.
 What you can do is make sure you name each other as the beneficiary of the accounts, so if something happens to your spouse, their retirement accounts belong to you and vice-versa.

 Taking Retirement Account Withdrawals Now or Later

-The IRS requires you to take distributions from IRAs and other qualified retirement plans starting at age 72.
+The IRS requires you to take distributions from IRAs and other qualified retirement plans beginning at age 72.
 These are called Required Minimum Distributions, or RMDs.
 However, you can withdraw funds before this age, and sometimes, for tax reasons, it makes sense to do so.
 If you delay Social Security and/or have a spouse younger than you, there are often big tax planning opportunities that exist between ages 65 and 70.